 Authorisation certificates will be issued in Great Britain by the Animal and Plant Health Agency (APHA) and more information on welfare during transportation is available on the GOV.UK website.

 The authorisation will last for five years unless revoked or suspended.
 It may have conditions imposed upon it at any time within this period if there are infringements of any requirement of EU Regulation (EC) No 1/2005 on the protection of animals during transport and related operations or the Welfare of Animals (Transport) (England) Order 2006.

 Anyone requiring an authorisation will need to submit an application.
 Anyone completing the application form should read the notes on the form.
 They explain what information is required in each section.

 It is important to note that authorisations last for five years, unless revoked by the Secretary of State due to infringements of the legislation.
-From 2017 transporters will need to re-apply every five years as there will be no automatic renewals.
+Transporters need to re-apply every five years as there are no automatic renewals.

 Application forms for both type 1 and type 2 journey authorisations are available on the GOV.UK website (scroll down to 'Transporter authorisation') or in writing to:

 Welfare in Transport Team, Animal and Plant Health Agency, Centre for International Trade, Eden Bridge House, Lowther Street, Carlisle, CA3 8DX

 Tel: 03000 200301 (option 4, then option 3, then option 5), email: email@example.com